Bilanga

 Bilanga is a town in the Bilanga Department of Gnagna Province in eastern Burkina Faso.
 The town has a population of 3,470 and is the capital of Bilanga Department.

+History

+Bilanga was at one point the capital of the Gourma region, and fought several wars against the Songhai Empire.
+After his decisive loss at the Battle of Tondibi and his subsequent deposition, Askia Ishaq II sought refuge in the town.
+But the first night he was there, the vengeful population stormed the house where his party was staying and killed him.